boardzilla/boardzilla-docs/docs/game/flow.md

 :::danger These are not javascript keywords

-Remember that the flow interuption functions are merely humble Javascript functions, **not keywords**, despite being named similarly.
+Remember that the flow interruption functions are merely humble Javascript functions, **not keywords**, despite being named similarly.
 They do not break control flow all by themselves.